First Annual National African Immigrant Leadership Conference

 In this session, a panel of expert economists and researchers will discuss the need and importance of data as a tool for informing and evaluating the impacts of economic development and other policies, private sector and philanthropic investments, and community-driven strategies.

-Energized and impassioned to make positive social change and impacts, African youth are not waiting for the future and taking leadership and action now.
-This keynote panel will feature leading African youth activists, entrepreneurs, and organizers who disrupt systems and build new powerful multi-racial movements.
+The majority of Minnesota Africans are under 25 years old, with nearly 50% of Somali and Ethiopians in the state under 17 years old, making them a substantial population of the state’s future workforce, voters, and leaders.
+Energized and impassioned to make positive social change and impacts, African youth are not waiting for that future and taking leadership and action now to address COVID 19 and other challenges facing their communities.
+This keynote panel will feature leading African youth activists, entrepreneurs, and organizers who are disrupting systems and building new powerful multi-racial movements for greater community resilience against COVID 19 and the future.

-- Building Power through Civic Engagement and the Political Process
+- Amplifying Community Power through Civic Engagement and the Political Process

 Africans are stepping up to change the political landscape and actively participating in local civic processes.
-Africans readily volunteer, vote at high rates, and are elected and appointed to public office at all government levels.
-Presentations by African elected officials and organizers will highlight the vital need for Africans’ ongoing and deep civic engagement to ensure fair representation in government and the adoption of community-responsive policies.
+Africans readily volunteer, vote at high rates, and are elected and appointed to public office at all levels of government.
+Presentations by African elected officials and organizers will highlight the vital need for ongoing and deep civic engagement of Africans to ensure fair representation in government and the adoption of community-responsive policies.

-Meditation and Panel.
-African mental health and community wellness experts will discuss the unprecedented levels of stress among African immigrants resulting from the health and economic impacts of COVID 19, social unrest, and divided political climate.
+African mental health and community wellness experts will discuss the unprecedented levels of stress among African immigrants resulting from the health and economic impacts of COVID 19.
+Police killings of Blacks, civil unrest, upticks in neighborhood crime and violence, and our increasingly polarized and hostile political climate further exacerbate health-damaging trauma among community members.
 Panelists will elevate best practices in healing and wellness and offer strategies for building the socio-emotional resiliency needed to navigate the challenges of our time and future crises.

-- Positive Differences; African Immigrants and African American Collaboration; Building Bridges- African Born vs. U.S. Born
+- Positive Differences: Fostering African Immigrants and African American Collaboration

-This panel will offer recommendations for addressing and preventing cross-cultural tensions between African-born and historic African American communities.
+This panel will offer recommendations for addressing and avoiding cross-cultural tensions between African-born and U.S. born communities.
 Participants will identify and discuss strategies that leverage both communities’ many assets and identify cooperative and complementary strategies to build greater solidarity and inclusive Pan African/Black power.